sailplatform/frontend-advanced-interview/README.md

 These interview questions are designed to assess your skills as a front-end web developer in CSS and React.JS written in TypeScript.

-This project is a Next.js project.
+This project is a Next.js project written in Next.js `14.0.3`.
+Be sure you have Node.JS `^18.17` installed on your machine.

 To start a development server to run the front-end application, firstly install dependencies using your prefered Node.JS package managers.